Titanic (1997 film): Initial

 The romantic and emotionally charged aspects were equally praised.
 Andrew L. Urban of Urban Cinefile said: "You will walk out of Titanic not talking about budget or running time, but of its enormous emotive power, big as the engines of the ship itself, determined as its giant propellers to gouge into your heart, and as lasting as the love story that propels it."
 Owen Gleiberman of Entertainment Weekly described the film as "a lush and terrifying spectacle of romantic doom.
 Writer-director James Cameron has restaged the defining catastrophe of the early 20th century on a human scale of such purified yearning and dread that he touches the deepest levels of popular moviemaking."
 Janet Maslin of The New York Times commented that "Cameron's magnificent Titanic is the first spectacle in decades that honestly invites comparison to Gone With the Wind."
 Adrian Turner of Radio Times awarded it four stars out of five, stating "Cameron's script wouldn't have sustained Clark Gable and Vivien Leigh for 80 minutes, but, somehow, he and his magical cast revive that old-style studio gloss for three riveting hours.
 Titanic is a sumptuous assault on the emotions, with a final hour that fully captures the horror and the freezing, paralysing fear of the moment.
 And there are single shots, such as an awesome albatross-like swoop past the steaming ship, when you sense Cameron hugging himself with the fun of it all."

 Titanic suffered backlash in addition to its success.
 Some reviewers felt that while the visuals were spectacular, the story and dialogue were weak.
 Richard Corliss of Time magazine wrote a mostly negative review, criticizing the lack of interesting emotional elements.
 Kenneth Turan's review in the Los Angeles Times was particularly scathing.
 Dismissing the emotive elements, he stated, "What really brings on the tears is Cameron's insistence that writing this kind of movie is within his abilities.
 Not only is it not, it is not even close."
 He later argued that the only reason that the film won Oscars was because of its box office total.
 Barbara Shulgasser of The San Francisco Examiner gave Titanic one star out of four, citing a friend as saying, "The number of times in this unbelievably badly written script that the two [lead characters] refer to each other by name was an indication of just how dramatically the script lacked anything more interesting for the actors to say."

+Of the seven surviving passengers who were still living at the time of the film's release, two are known to have watched it.
+Eleanor Ileen Johnson, who had met with Cameron during filming, watched the film a total of three times, including a special screening with critics Siskel and Ebert, said she cried on each occasion and found the experience "emotionally draining".